How do we care for others without being physically present?

 We can schedule initial contact and follow-up using a physical or digital calendar.
 I use Google Calendar for initial contact and the Covve app to remind me to follow up with others periodically.
 The Covee app has a free option.

 As you write letters, make phone calls, and interact through social media and video conferencing, please consider additional ways you can make a difference.
-Our continued charitable giving to support food banks and blood drives is critical during the coronavirus pandemic.
+During the coronavirus pandemic, our continued charitable giving to support food banks and blood drives is critical.

 What can you do for the person experiencing unbearable grief?